Nature vs. Nurture

 Socrates, Euthyphro

-I recently skimmed Barbara Oakley’s Evil Genes where she explores the relationship between genes and behaviour.
-She presents some interesting research in genetics, molecular biology, and psychology while also drawing on her personal experiences to find explanations for why antisocial people behave the way they do.
+I recently skimmed Barbara Oakley’s Evil Genes, which explores the relationship between genes and behaviour.
+Oakley aggregates some interesting research from genetics, molecular biology, and psychology to try and answer whether people are born bad or made bad.

 HPA Axis